30-Minute Daily Activities for Boosting Your SEO

 - Now there're two options to pick from.
 You can either delete these keyword phrases for good (Ctrl + A in a filtered view > right-click the selection > Remove Keywords) or label them with a tag to your liking (right-click the selection > Add tags to selected records > enter how you like to call them).

-Well, this is how we smoothly came to the final straight keywords-wise.
-There's just one last activity to be done.
+Well, this is how smoothly we came to the final straight keywords-wise.
+There's just one last activity from the SEO checklist to be done.
 Being through with collecting and filtering, it's only right and logical to assign keywords to specific pages of your site.
 This will make your pages rank for right keywords.
 Let's do it.

 - First of all, we need to move keywords to the Target Keywords module to work with them further.
 To do that, simply select the keywords, then right-click, and hit Move Selected Keyword(s) To Target Keywords.
 After that, these keywords will appear in the Keyword Map submodule.